La Reforma: Lerdo Law

 In June 1856, another major controversy emerged over the promulgation of the Ley Lerdo, named after the secretary of the treasury, Miguel Lerdo de Tejada, brother of fellow Liberal, and future President of Mexico, Sebastián Lerdo de Tejada.
 The law was aimed at the collective or corporate ownership of real estate.
-It forced 'civil or ecclesiastical institutions' to sell any land that they owned, with the tenants getting priority and generous terms for buying the land that they lived on.
-It was not only aimed at the Catholic Church, which held considerable real estate, but also at Mexico's Indigenous communities that were forced to sell their communally-held lands, the ejidos.
+It forced 'civil or ecclesiastical institutions' to sell any land that they owned, with the tenants getting priority and generous terms for buying the land on which they lived.
+It was aimed not only at the Catholic Church, which held considerable real estate, but also at Mexico's Indigenous communities that were forced to sell their communally-held lands, the ejidos.

-On 1 July, José Lázaro de la Garza y Ballesteros protested to the government that the properties were likely to be bought by a few rich individuals, argued that the church had previously lent to the government during crises, and defended the church's record of treating tenants more generously than private owners.
-Minister of Justice Ezequiel Montes received him courteously, but the protests resulted in no change in government policy José Julián Tornel wrote a pamphlet defending the church's role as both lender and landlord, warning that the private market in both fields would be much less generous to the public.
+On 1 July, José Lázaro de la Garza y Ballesteros protested to the government that the properties were likely to be bought by a few rich individuals, argued that the church had lent to the government during crises, and he defended the church's record of treating tenants more generously than private owners.
+Minister of Justice Ezequiel Montes received him courteously, but the protests resulted in no change in government policy José Julián Tornel wrote a pamphlet defending the church's role as both lender and landlord and warned that the private market in both fields would be much less generous to the public.

-The law was designed to develop Mexico's economy by increasing the amount of private property owners, but in practice the land was bought up by rich speculators.
-Most of the lost Indian lands went to haciendas.
+The law was designed to develop Mexico's economy by increasing the amount of private property owners, but in practice, the land was bought up by rich speculators.
+Most of the lost Indigenous lands went to haciendas.